jhaylium/haylium-blog/_posts/2021-12-10-gravity-forms.md

 ---

 # Gravity Forms
-GravityForms is a WordPress plugin that allows people to set up forms on their sites.
+<a href="https://www.gravityforms.com/">GravityForms</a> is a WordPress plugin that allows people to set up forms on their sites.
 You can use this for everything from surveying people to using them as order forms.
 I'm on the Board of a non-profit called <a href="https://givingclosetproject.org">The Giving Closet</a>.
 Local social workers and teachers can order clothing for disadvantaged children and pick them